Cheap Eats in Reykjavik - Meals for about 1000 ISK / under 10$

 Founded by two locals after they traveled the world and discovered the joys of Mexican food, Serrano aims to recreate the authentic flavors of Mexico, while making sure that each dish is fresh, healthy and of the highest quality.

 There’s no doubt in my mind that Serrano succeeds in achieving all of the above.
-Think of Serrano like a healthier version of Chipotle.
+Think of Serrano as a healthier version of Chipotle.
 My top tip when ordering here is to ask for the Cajun Burrito, with a side of…everything else on the menu!
 You can thank me later.

 There are several Serrano restaurants located around Reykjavik, so you should be able to find one wherever you decide to stay!